shaunreichman/investment_tracker/docs/FRONTEND_REFACTORING_SPEC.md

 - [ ] Migrate all components to use new utilities
   - [ ] Update fund/detail/FundDetail.tsx to use centralized formatters and validators
   - [ ] Update fund/events/CreateFundEventModal.tsx to use shared validation patterns
-  - [ ] Update fund/events/EditFundEventModal.tsx to use shared validation patterns
+  - [ ] Remove references to EditFundEventModal (edit flow decommissioned)
-  - [ ] Update CreateFundModal.tsx to use shared validation patterns
+  - [ ] Relocate `CreateFundModal.tsx` to `components/companies/create-fund/` and update imports
   - [ ] Update CompaniesPage.tsx to use shared formatters
   - [ ] Update OverallDashboard.tsx to use shared formatters
 - [ ] Remove old utility functions from components